Traffic Control (Flagger)

 An overlooked concern for flaggers is that once workers report to each station, they will not be able to leave until properly relieved at set break times.
 So flaggers need to make sure all questions are answered before taking a post, and that basics, like water, are there.

-Before a flagger leaves for break or at the end of each workday, they must be sure they are properly relieved of their important duty.
+Before a flagger leaves for a break or at the end of each workday, they must be sure they are properly relieved of their important duty.
 If no other flagger will be relieving, workers must be sure to cover, turn, or remove the "Flagger Ahead" signs.

 If a vehicle failed to stop, drop your stop/slow paddle and get out of the way.
 Blow your whistle or somehow alert others.
 In most places, a series of short whistle blasts is the way to do this.
 Keep off the roadway until you get the traffic stopped.